-A year on from its initial planned starting date, Euro 2020 looks set to go ahead in this summer.
-And whilst there are still a whole host of uncertainties surrounding host venues, crowds and such, what can certainly be expected is a level of talent on show unlike any other in the competition's history.
+A year from its initial planned starting date, Euro 2020 looks set to go ahead this summer.
+And whilst there are still a whole host of uncertainties surrounding host venues, crowds, and such, what can certainly be expected is a level of talent on a show unlike any other in the competition's history.

-On top of that, all of England’s group stage fixtures against Croatia, Scotland and Czech Republic are due to be hosted on home soil at Wembley, as well as the round of 16, semi finals and final fixtures.
+On top of that, all of England’s group stage fixtures against Croatia, Scotland, and the Czech Republic are due to be hosted on home soil at Wembley, as well as the round of 16, semi-finals and final fixtures.

 For the first time in what feels like a very long time for England fans, the quality of their team surely cannot be questioned anymore.
 If Southgate finds the winning formula in terms of tactics and, most importantly, mentality, there are few teams in the tournament that England can’t beat.

 When it comes to predicting the outcome of a major international tournament, it’s always a good bet to have the most recent winners nestled in amongst the top.

 Real world sports and Esports betting specialists Unikrn have put 2018 World Cup winners France as joint-favourites for glory at Euro 2020, pointing to the growing experience installed by head coach Didier Deschamps as well as the unrivalled talent on show as pretty hefty justifications behind their thinking.

 And there’s plenty to suggest that the squad France will be bringing to Euro 2020 might just be even better than the ones that finished as runners-up at Euro 2016 and winners of the latest World Cup.